MicrosoftDocs/connected-spaces/articles/ase-connect.md

     ![Apply command in Compute screen](media/ase-compute-apply.PNG "Apply command in Compute screen")

     > [!NOTE]
-    > Make sure that the IPs are available.
-If the compute VMs have to compete for an IP, you will get an error due to the inconsistent connection.
+    > Make sure that the IP addresses are available.
+If the compute VMs have to compete for an IP address, you'll get an error due to the inconsistent connection.

 4. In the left pane, select **Web proxy**.